New Book! -- Whispers of the Long Departed: Untold History of Southern Craven County

-IN THIS SMALL PLACE is the culmination of a lifetime of historical research by the author.
+IN THIS SMALL PLACE is the result of a lifetime of historical research by the author.
 It is a series of interconnecting true stories about a small eastern North Carolina town (Havelock) and its surrounding environs (Craven County), its people and its past.

 The book covers the period from the 1690s when the earliest European settlers arrived.
 It explains the local Tuscarora Indian War, Civil War events, the coming of the railroad, the local production of illegal liquor, the naval stores industries, the founding of the City of Havelock and the establishment of Cherry Point, the world’s largest Marine Corps air station.
 Included in the book is a never-before-published first person account of the Battle of New Bern during the Civil War by a Union soldier.
 Also included is a three-chapter biography of British Maj.
 Gen. Sir Henry Havelock, the city’s namesake.
 In contrast to a typical local history, In This Small Place sets out to be more accessible than archetypal accounts of the past filled with dates and names.
 This is accomplished through the author’s conversational, informal style and a light sprinkling of humor.